bcgov/moh-iam/keycloak-drupal-module/README.md

 A customized copy of the [Keycloak OpenID Connect](https://www.drupal.org/project/keycloak) Drupal module (version `8.x-1.3`).
 Adds role mapping.

-# Prerequisites

-1. Keycloak needs to be installed and running somewhere.
-2. An application "Client" needs to be configured in Keycloak, as [described in the wiki](https://github.com/bcgov/moh-iam/wiki/How-to-secure-a-Jakarta-EE-application-deployed-to-Payara-with-Keycloak).

 # Configuration

 Read [the wiki](https://github.com/bcgov/moh-iam/wiki/How-to-secure-a-Drupal-application-with-Keycloak).